-Buy a lock so that your drawer will stay in its newly pristine condition.
+Buy a lock so that your drawer will stay in its new pristine condition.
 Just kidding, but you will need some self-control not to allow it to revert to messier days.

-Any time you come across condiment packets, new twist ties or anything else that belongs to your “piles,” you will need to sort them accordingly.
+Whenever you come across condiment packets, new twist ties, or anything else that belongs to your “piles,” you will need to sort them accordingly.

-Every month, take a gander at your drawer and toss anything that is unnecessarily crowding your drawer or old condiment packets that you would find unappetizing to consume.
+Every month, take a gander at your drawer and toss anything unnecessarily crowding your drawer or old condiment packets that you would find distasteful to consume.
 Regular maintenance of your junk drawers is critical, so don’t allow yourself to slip into old habits.

 You’ll find that you keep a much more organized home when you take care of it regularly.
-Waiting until things get bad creates a mess that demands an exorbitant amount of time to tackle.
+On the other hand, waiting until things get bad creates a mess that demands excessive time to tackle.